- Fixing code formatting

 # after test step

 GITHUB_TOKEN secret is automatically created and injected by the GH Action App in your repository, you don't need to create it.
 Each time there is a Git commit on the

-master branch since the last release, the above action will publish new NPM version and will create a GitHub release.
+main branch since the last release, the above action will publish new NPM version and will create a GitHub release.
 See example in action in repo bahmutov/cy-spok, where you can see

 github-actions user publishing releases.

 You can add GH Action badge to your README file.
 I prefer using the syntax that includes workflow name and explicit branch: